cryptncyrix/acl/README.md

-# acl
-An Access Control List for Laravel
+# An Access Control List for Laravel

 > Give user individual rights and roles